Camila (album): Singles

-Crying in the Club
+"Crying in the Club"

 Originally, "Crying in the Club" was released as the album's lead single on May 19, 2017.
 The song reached number 47 on the Billboard Hot 100.
 The song was accompanied by the promotional single "I Have Questions", released on May 22.
 The songs were performed together in several promotional appearances.

-Havana
+"Havana"

-"Havana" featuring American rapper Young Thug, was released for radio airplay on September 8, after being released on August 3; It was announced on August 30 that it would be serviced as the album's proper lead single after it found early success on streaming platforms, replacing "Crying in the Club".
+"Havana" featuring American rapper Young Thug, was released for radio airplay on September 8, after being released on August 3; it was announced on August 30 that it would be serviced as the album's proper lead single after it found early success on streaming platforms, replacing "Crying in the Club".
 "Havana" has since topped the charts all over the world, reaching number one in Australia, Brazil, Canada, France, Hungary, Ireland, Israel, Mexico, Poland, Scotland, the United Kingdom, and the United States.
 It also reached the top 10 in a number of countries, including Austria, Belgium, Colombia, Denmark, Germany, Italy, the Netherlands, New Zealand, South Korea, Sweden, and Switzerland.
 A remix with Daddy Yankee and the original solo version of "Havana" was later released on November 12, 2017, prior to the release of Camila.
 On September 21, 2018, Cabello released a live version of the song featuring her solo performance.
-The live version of the song was later nominated by Grammy Award for Best Pop Solo Performance.
+The live version of the song was later nominated for the Grammy Award for Best Pop Solo Performance.
 The official music video, directed by Dave Meyers, starring Cabello, Noah Centineo, Lele Pons, Marco Delvecchio, Young Thug and LeJuan James, was released on October 24, 2017 and was awarded by MTV Video Music Award for Video of the Year.
-Havana was certified Diamond by the Recording Industry Association of America on October 4, 2021, making Cabello the first Hispanic woman and 2nd Latino woman to achieve this accolade.
+"Havana" was certified Diamond by the Recording Industry Association of America on October 4, 2021, making Cabello the first Hispanic woman and 2nd Latino woman to achieve this accolade.

-Never Be the Same
+"Never Be the Same"

 "Never Be the Same" was announced as the album's second single; it was released for digital download on December 7, 2017, and for radio airplay on January 9, 2018.
 It entered the top 10 in some countries such as Australia, Ireland and United Kingdom, and peaked at number six on the Billboard Hot 100.
 The official music video, directed by Grant Singer, was released on March 8, 2018.

-Consequences
+"Consequences"

 "Consequences" was announced as the album's third and final single; it has impacted contemporary hit radio on October 9, 2018.
 On the same day, an orchestral version was released digitally, and later, it has impacted hot adult contemporary radio on October 22, 2018.

 A music video directed by Dave Meyers, was released on October 10, 2018.
 It featured an appearance by Dylan Sprouse.
 In the video, Cabello and Sprouse run around, kiss and make music together.
 Cabello walks around a park while reminiscing about the couple's relationship.
 It peaked at number 51 on the US Billboard Hot 100 and number 15 on the US Adult Top 40.